rdiego56/Animal-Lovers/README.md

 * When user input a animal into the search bar and click on search they are brought to another page.

-* When redirected to the next page they are introduced with a variety of facts about the animals, in whihc the user is able to look through and learn.
+* When redirected to the next page they are introduced with a variety of facts about the animals, in whihc the user is able to look through and learn, along with them there are also pictures provided.

 * When finished they can click on the home tab at the top left and they will be redirected back to the homepage where they can look up antother animal.